How Much Does a Smart Home Cost?

 The type and cost of the smart home technology that you may want to install will vary from room to room.

 - Bathroom: You can install a wide range of technology in your bathroom.
 A smart bathroom mirror can allow you to check your email while you’re getting ready in the morning and costs $350 to $1,250 to install.
-A smart toilet is often equipped with a heated seat or speakers and costs $600 to $2,750 installed.
+A smart toilet is often equipped with a heated seat or speakers and costs $600 to $2,750 to install.
 For the ultimate luxury, consider a smart shower equipped with steam, lighting settings, and aromatherapy, costing $750 to $4,500 installed.

 - Living Room: Here, automation centers around your entertainment experience.
 Smart speakers cost $140 to $500 and allow you to vocally use an automatic assistant, so you don’t have to get out of your seat.
 Smart TVs are also highly popular, allowing you to access all of your devices, from streaming to cable TV.
 They cost between $250 and $3,600.
 You can also invest in an entire smart entertainment system for $500 to $2,750.